ytoyama/robocar/notes.md

 $ ln -s libxml2.so.2 libxml2.so
 ```

-# X Window System programming on Ubuntu
+## X Window System programming on Ubuntu
-You need the headers for Xlib.
+You need the headers for Xlib, which are Xlib.h and Xutil.h.
 ```
 $ apt-get install xorg-dev
 ```